Pranavs05/Liveness-Verifier/README.md

 ```

+On using the run command again for the above property

-We get the following  Boolean formulae results for the above proposition Q.
+We get the following  Boolean formulae results for the above proposition Q on using the run command above .

 **(r0.active=TRUE&TRUE)&r2.active=TRUE&TRUE&FALSE|!(r2.active=TRUE&TRUE)&r5.active=TRUE&TRUE&FALSE|!(r5.active=TRUE&TRUE)&TRUE**